 Quantitative Analysis of SPv-mediated Internalization of sAB-27.
 To determine the efficiency of SPv-mediated delivery of proteins, U87 cells were incubated with increasing concentrations of a cy5-labeled SPv sAB-27 conjugate for 24 h in a 96-well plate.
 The cells were washed extensively with PBS and residual fluorescence was determined, reflecting the amount of internalized conjugate.
-The results show a correlation between the amount of conjugate added and the concentration of the internalized conjugate that fits a hyperbolic response (Fig. 5).
+The results show a correlation between the amount of conjugate that fits a hyperbolic response (Fig. 5).
 Addition of as little as 2 pmol of the conjugate results in the retention of approximately 0.15 pmoles over roughly 5,000 cells in each well.
-Taking into account the average volume of U87 cells (500-1,000 μ m3), we estimate that the intracellular concentration of the conjugate is in the mid-micromolar range (30-60 μ M).
-This indicates that even a small fraction (\approx 1%) of the conjugate escaping the endosome would be comparable to the concentrations used for the in vitro studies, and would therefore, be sufficient to elicit a similar effect.
+Taking into account the average volume of U87 cells (500-1,000 $\mu$ m), we estimate that the intracellular concentration of the conjugate is in the mid-micromolar range (30-60 $\mu$ M).
+This indicates that even a small fraction ( $\approx 1\%$ ) of the conjugate escaping the endosome would be comparable to the concentrations used for the in vitro studies, and would therefore, be sufficient to elicit a similar effect.
 It is important to note that the fit suggests an upper limit to the ability of U87 cells to internalize the SPv-conjugates with saturation at high concentrations of added conjugate.
 This apparent limit may be due to downregulation of the NK1R upon internalization of as a result of SPv uptake.